A Ramsey theorem on semigroups and a general van der Corput lemma: Introduction

 \section{Introduction}

 The current paper concerns a generalization of certain types of lemmas, known as van der Corput difference lemmas\footnote{The name comes from the well-known van der Corput difference theorem proved by Johannes van der Corput in \cite{vdC}.}, that are used in proving multiple recurrence results in ergodic Ramsey theory.
-Before delving into the main content of the paper, we illustrate the use of one such lemma in the proof of the famous Furstenberg Multiple Recurrence theorem, and discuss our generalization of these lemmas, as well as the Ramsey theorem responsible for it.
+In this section, we describe the general context in which these lemmas are applied, using the famous Furstenberg Multiple Recurrence theorem as a motivating example.
+Furthermore, we state our generalization of these lemmas, and conclude this section with a discussion of a Ramsey-type theorem (our main result), whose immediate application gives the mentioned generalization.